Contested Divorce Lawyers

 While some people can be tempted to believe that they can save themselves money by attempting to handle contested divorces on their own, such individuals will quickly learn that they will quickly encounter a number of situations in which legal representation would be extremely beneficial.
 Even if a person is able to take a disputed matter into court and get a judge to rule in their favor, the effort expended into such efforts may come at the expense of other areas that prove to be much more important later on.

 The biggest advantage of hiring an attorney to handle your contested divorce is that you can be guaranteed that you will have a capable legal mind paying attention to all of the major issues being decided, not just the one that seems to be the biggest source of disagreement with your spouse.
 A lawyer can catch the often costly oversights that many people do not think to consider and can prove to be very expensive and difficult to correct after a divorce has been finalized.

 Myrna Gregory is the founder of Gregory Law PLLC.
 She is a native Houstonian who is admitted to all state courts in Texas as well as the United States District Court for the Southern District of Texas.
 Ms. Gregory has more than a quarter-century of experience handling all kinds of contested divorce cases.
 She is also fluent in Spanish.

-In addition to Ms. Gregory, our firm is also served by attorneys Kitty L. Crutcher and Melissa Bazan.
-Both lawyers are admitted to the Family Section of the State Bar of Texas.
+In addition to Ms. Gregory, our firm is also served by attorney Melissa Bazan.
+She is admitted to the Family Section of the State Bar of Texas.